Estimates/estimates.github.io/_posts/2014-12-02-Useful-Apps.md

 ---
 layout: post
-title: Usefull Apps
+title: Useful Apps
 ---

 Here are the tools that you might find usefull in your work:

 1. **[Actuals calculator](http://estimates.github.io/calculator/)**.
 To do complicated stuff in a bit more attractive way.
-Simply resize the window
+Simply resize the window.

     ![_config.yml]({{ site.baseurl }}/images/calculator.png)